openforcefield/openff-bespokefit/docs/users/bespoke-executor.md

 )
 ```

-The [`BespokeWorkerConfig`] will control how many compute resources are assined to each worker.
-In the above example
+The [`BespokeWorkerConfig`] will control how many compute resources are assigned to each worker.
+In the above example,
-the fragmenter and optimizer workers are only allowed to use a single core / CPU, while the QC compute worker will
+the fragmenter and optimizer workers are only allowed to use a single core, while the QC compute worker will
 be allowed to use the full set of CPUs available on the machine (`n_cores="auto"`).

 The executor itself is a context manager and will not 'start' until the context is entered: